rolandoislas/GameVoice/README.md

 #### Example Command

-The following example will create a command that outputs `vaa` when `*mainCommand* attack` is recongnized.
+The following example will create a command that outputs `vaa` when `*mainCommand* attack` is recognized.

 ```
 ...